"Harry Potter and the Deathly Hallows" Book Discussion and Golden Snitch Cupcakes Themed Recipe

 - 4 cups powdered sugar

 - In the bowl of a stand mixer on medium-low speed, combine one stick (one-half cup) of salted butter at room temperature with the cup of granulated sugar.
-In a separate bowl, combine the all-purpose flour, baking powder, and baking soda.
-To the mixer, add the eggs, one at a time, and the milk, stopping to scrape down the insides of the bowl with a rubber spatula if needed.
-Add the flour mixture in 3 parts to the mixer while it is on the lowest speed.
+In a separate bowl, combine the all-purpose flour, one teaspoon of cinnamon, the baking powder, and baking soda.
+To the mixer, add the sour cream and the milk, stopping to scrape down the insides of the bowl with a rubber spatula if needed.
+Add the flour mixture in 3 parts to the mixer while it is on the lowest speed, then increase speed and mix for 2 minutes.
+Drop the mixer to low and add the eggs, one at a time, as well as the vanilla extract.

 - Scoop out the centers of each cooled cupcake using a melon baller or apple corer, being careful not to go through the bottom, and set aside the centers (or eat them now).
 Using a teaspoon, scoop one full teaspoon of apple preserves or apple pie filling into the center of each cupcake.